 The Schools Reconciliation Challenge is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of the K-6 and 7-10 syllabus.
 Every year, we ask students to create artworks and stories inspired by a theme, and to reflect on what reconciliation means to them.
-This year in 2020 we celebrate 11 years of the Schools Reconciliation Challenge and our theme is: Caring for Country
+This year in 2023 we celebrate 14 years of the Schools Reconciliation Challenge and our theme is What Stories Will You Dream?

 All young people in Years 3-10 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
 Young people may participate through their school or independently.
 It’s free to take part.

 Teachers: use the curriculum, activities, ideas and resources in this website to inspire and inform lessons about Aboriginal and Torres Strait Islander issues.
-Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the theme Caring for Country.
+Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the 2023 theme What Stories Will You Dream?